Headquarters

 My Biggest Obstacle

 When doing any form of level design the most important aspect is playtesting.
 Playtesting allows me to see if my ideas are being executed properly, balanced as well as if they are fun in general.
 However, without having a way to playtest my map within Valorant, the amount of feedback I could get was very limited.
 Because of this, I knew I had to make adjustments and revise my map in unique ways.
 To achieve this I created an in-game player that controlled with physics as similar to Valorant as I could get.
 From there I could use this in-game player to theorize the potential ways players could use weapons and abilities.
 Throughout this whole revision process, I would go back and forth throughout every agent’s abilities and guns to constantly tune my map.
-As a result of this process, there are a total of 5 distant iterations of my map.
+As a result of this process, there are a total of 5 distinct iterations of my map.
 In earlier versions of the Headquarters greybox, the map had much more elevation and had much fewer spots to take cover when on the objective site.
 Additionally, controllers that used walls (mainly Viper) were much more heavily favored than other controller agents.
 As this article continues I show in further detail how I imagine every gun and agent could possibly play on Headquarters.

 Expanding the Greybox